1280-720/android-debloat/README.md

-# vivo-debloat
+# android-debloat
-Script for debloating Vivo device, specially for OriginOS
+Script for debloating android devices, specially for which one i own.

 Usage:
+Take on a brain (mandatory?
+YES)
 Download and run batch script